ahujaya/ahujaya/README.md

 - 👋 Hi, I’m Yash Ahuja
-- 👀 I’m interested in applications of data science and data analytics for solving real-world problems and helping organizations achieve their objectives.
+- 👀  I am very passionate about the applications of data analytics in solving real-world problems and thereby helping public and private sector organizations across the world in        making data-driven evidence-based decisions.
-- 🌱 I am proficient in data analytical tools such as Python, SQL, PowerBI, R, Tableau, RapidMiner and cloud computing platforms such as Google Cloud Platform (GCP).
+- 🌱 I am proficient in data analytical tools such as Python, SQL, Google Cloud Platform {BigQuery ML, Google Data Studio}, PowerBI, R, Tableau, RapidMiner
-- 💞️ I’m looking to collaborate on data analytics and data science projects.
+- 💞️ I’m always available to collaborate on data analytics and data science projects.
-- 📫 How to reach me : email: ahuja.yash13@gmail.com
+- 📫 How to reach me --> Email: ahuja.yash13@gmail.com

 <!---
 ahujaya/ahujaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.